Adaptive projected SOR algorithms for nonnegative quadratic programming: Introduction

 This paper focuses on the SOR method with an appropriate projection, which is called the projected SOR (PSOR) method.
+The SOR method can be understood as a cyclic coordinate descent method as shown in section~\ref{subsec:geom_sor}, and the PSOR method projects the iterate for each componentwise update.
+This approach is expected to be effective for large scale problems witout requiring the estimation of some properties of the problem such as the largest absolute eigenvalue of $A$.
 As is the case with the SOR method applied to a linear system $A\vecx = \vecb$, the convergence performance depends on the relaxation parameter $\omega$.
 Notably, for \eqref{nqp}, as we will see through numerical experiments, the convergence behaviour often drastically changes during the iteration.
 Therefore, changing the relaxation parameter during the iteration may be of great use.
 We consider controlling the relaxation parameter adaptively and call such a method an adaptive projected SOR (APSOR) method.
 We aim to develop APSOR methods with the following properties: they perform effectively for a wide variety of~\eqref{nqp} without requiring a specific property for $A$, and the cost for updating the parameter is negligible in the overall iterations.
 We note that existing adaptive SOR techniques developed for solving linear systems can be incorporated with the PSOR method for \eqref{nqp}; however, most of them require a specific structure for matrix $A$ or take a substantial cost for updating the relaxation parameter (a brief review will be given in section~\ref{subsec:apsor}).
 Recently, the present authors proposed an adaptive SOR (ASOR) method for $A\vecx=\vecb$ with the above two properties~\cite{ms20}.
 In this paper, we show that the idea in~\cite{ms20} is also useful for~\eqref{nqp}.
 The main contributions of the present study are as follows.

 \begin{itemize} \item We point out that the PSOR method has a form of projected gradient methods.
 This is a straightforward but essential consequence of our previous report~\cite{ms18}, where we showed that the SOR method can be viewed as a discrete gradient scheme applied to a certain gradient system.
 The key of the discussion is that the relaxation parameter can be viewed as the step size after an appropriate change of variables. \item Using the above interpretation, we present an APSOR method based on the Wolfe conditions, which can be viewed as an application of~\cite{ms20} to \eqref{nqp}.
 Preliminary numerical experiments suggest that the convergence behaviour may fluctuate because of the adaptive control of the relaxation parameter; the convergence behaviour strongly depends on the initial guess, which is particularly typical for an ill-conditioned $A$ or symmetric positive semidefinite $A$.
 To address these issues, we upgrade the APSOR method through two ways.
 First, we develop an algorithm that fixes the relaxation parameter after performing some iterations.
 Second, we propose an algorithm that finds a reasonable initial guess by shifting the matrix $A$ in \eqref{nqp} and applying the APSOR method to the shifted problem. \end{itemize}